JhonathaRicardo/InterferometryAnalysis_GasJet/README.md

 ![version](https://img.shields.io/badge/version-v.1.0-green)
 ![status](https://img.shields.io/badge/status-under%20development-green)
 ## Abstract
 The interferometric technique is an important tool for analysis and diagnosis in astronomy, spectroscopy, metrology, plasma physics, particle physics, and other areas.
-In Laser Wakefield Acceleration (LWFA) studies, knowing the density distribution of the target gas is crucial to understand the phenomena involved in the particle acceleration process [[1]](#reference).
+In Laser Wakefield Acceleration (LWFA) studies, knowing the density distribution of the gas target is crucial to understand the phenomena involved in the particle acceleration process [[1]](#reference).
-This Python algorithm was developed to recover the accumulated phase across the neutral gas target as well as estimate the target density distribution.
+This Python algorithm was developed to recover the accumulated phase across the neutral gas target as well as estimate its density distribution.

 ## Summary
 * [Installation](#installation)